Kia Grand Carnival: 5 things to know

 Kia is currently evaluating the Grand Carnival for the Indian market.
-It could be one of the five launches that the Korean brand has planned for India in 18 months after the introduction of the production-spec SP concept, (which may be called the Trazor).
+It could be one of the five launches that the Korean brand has planned for India in 18 months after the introduction of the production-spec SP concept.
 Based on its size and expected equipment list, if the MPV arrives in India, expect it to cost a premium over the diesel trims of the Toyota Innova Crysta, which are priced between Rs 15.46 lakh and Rs 21.57 lakh (ex-showroom, Delhi).

 Kia’s third made-for-India model to be a cross-hatch